(Lambert Lambert Taj-Mahal[CAN]12027/Sarrabelle Nadja Urani[CAN]13226)

 Amaro is an amazing specimen that brings everything you could possibly want to the table!

-Temperament, Conformation, Type, Movement, Bloodlines, Rare Breed, and to top it off, a very unique and rare color!
+Temperament, Conformation, Type, Movement, Bloodlines, Rare Breed, Impressive show record, and to top it off, a very unique and rare color!
 A true gem.

 Amaro has the best temperament and has the most willing nature of any stallion, or even horse in general, that I have ever has the pleasure of working with.
 Even within the breed itself.
 He is very kind, calm, gentle, and extremely intelligent.
 He loves to learn and do anything involved with being with his people. ..literally the high light of his day is when we go out to the barn to see him and spend time with him.
 He adores kids as well…even our 3 year old son rides and loves on him.
 As the breed description puts it, “The animal must be of docile temperament, but full of vigour and spirit without being nervous.”